ioBroker/ioBroker.docs/docs/en/dev/stateroles.md

 # State roles

+Objects from type "State" need their common.role property set to one of the roles defined in the list below.
+The Role information is a very important information and allows Visualization- and Smart-Assistant adapters to detect the function of the object and also how/if they relate to other objects in the same channel, device or folder

+Example:
+A RGB Lamp can have thw following three objects (or more) with different roles that belong together:
+* switch (On/Off)
+* level.color.rgb with #RRGGBB color code of the lamp
+* level.brightness with the brightness value

+Different Device templates used for the detecting with the required and optional objects and their roles can be found at [Type-detector repository](https://github.com/ioBroker/ioBroker.type-detector/blob/master/DEVICES.md).

 ## Common
 * state - very common purpose.
 If you don't know which role the state has, use this one.
 * `text`              `common.type = string`